 The story goes -- and it may well be apocryphal -- that Tally was insulted by how little ransom her parents offered Howard, esp., as she told him, "since they have all the money in the world."

 Consequently, she refused to leave her abductor and, as we have noted in earlier posts, grew closer and closer until inevitably, they began -- almost simultaneously -- to consider taking their relationship to "another level," meaning, of course, getting married.

 Howard was initially elated about binding himself to a welder, but one day, while rearranging the dead squirrels he kept in a large freezer "for future use," his once sweet conjugal conjecture became a troubling connubial conundrum.

 Something wasn't right.

-It was his heart, the metaphorical one, that drew him to Tally, that chose her.
-It was pre-love, clear and simple, that undeniable feeling that tells you "S/he's the only for me in the whole world" years before you've even been to DuBuque, for example, or Louisville.
+It was his heart, the metaphorical one, that drew him to Tally.
+It was pre-love, clear and simple, that undeniable feeling that tells you "S/he's the only one for me in the whole world" years before you've even been to DuBuque, for example, or Louisville.

 Pre-love is too ethereal, too infinite to be adequately labeled by language, and love itself is even etherealer and infiniter.
 In Howard's opinion, "love" shouldn't even be a word, nor should "God," for God's sake!
 Sooo reductive, words can be!